Are there actually benefits to living in a small house?

 There are plenty of families that grew up in mansions that are extremely close, but I truly believe that my upbringing in a small house (1000 square feet) brought my family closer together.
 When you live in a small space together, you learn to work around each other and diffuse problems before they happen.

 We jokingly say “There’s nowhere to run to” in our house and it’s a true statement.
 It’s really hard to avoid people in a small home.
 You learn to work around your differences and mediate problems as they come up.

 In the 3,000 square foot house, it was common for my husband to play Xbox downstairs and me to watch movies or fold laundry upstairs.
-In the small house… Everyone spends time in the living room, because that’s the only option.
+In the small house… Everyone spends time in the living room because that’s the only option.
 It makes us closer to each other since we spend more time together.
 We choose activities that would involve everyone like game nights and popcorn parties instead of individual activities (like Fallout and Reality TV).

 A smaller house encourages you to live more simply

 Our great-great-grandmothers had a pot and a pan.
 We have 13 different types of pots, pans, steamers, fryers, griddles, slow cookers, rice cookers, woks, fondue pots, you name it.
 And yet, they made every single meal from scratch while I still struggle with avoiding the drive-thru.
-I find more and more that the less things I have, the happier I am.
+I find more and more that the fewer things I have, the happier I am.